 Aiming for climate-neutral portfolios

-PATRIZIA AG recognizes the need to utilise green energy as part of its strategy to create a climate-neutral real estate portfolio.
+PATRIZIA SE recognizes the need to utilise green energy as part of its strategy to create a climate-neutral real estate portfolio.
 Hence its 2017 decision to convert its entire real estate portfolio in Germany to run on renewable energy sources.
 This year, it’s focusing its sustainability efforts on France.

 From now on, PATRIZIA will switch over to green electricity and a CO2-neutral supply in France as it reduces its carbon footprint.
 In addition, it will source its energy requirements from a single utility, with one contract set at a fixed price until 2023.
 Previously it worked with three electricity suppliers and four suppliers of natural gas.